 Language: Aleut is an Eskimo-Aleut language

-Many Aleut people commonly call themselves by this name today, but the more traditional tribal name is Unangax (plural) or
+Many Aleut people do call themselves by this name today, but the more traditional tribal name is Unangax (singular) or

-Unangan (singular,) which means "coast people."
+Unangan (plural,) which means "coast people."
 Their language is known as Unangam Tunuu (Unangan language.)